 - Put shrimp in a clean bowl and add dry seasonings, one at a time, tossing each time to evenly distribute.
 Add olive oil and red wine vinegar.
 Stir to create marinade.
 Refrigerate for at least 30 minutes.

 - Heat oven to 450 degrees.
 Coat pan with cooking spray.
 Place shrimp onto skewers as shown from tail end to top end.
 Place skewered shrimp onto baking pan.
+[I like to lay a sheet of foil onto pan first.]
 Use edges of baking pan to raise skewers for best results.
 Set aside.
 Prepare desired quick side dishes at this time before putting shrimp in oven as they cook very fast.

 - Place shrimp into 450 degree oven (toaster oven works well).
 After 3 minutes, turn each skewer.
 After another 3 minutes, turn oven dial to broil.
 Broil shrimp for another 2 minutes.
 Serve shrimp immediately by gently removing from skewers onto plate, paired with sides.
 This recipe is great for the grill as well.

 Easy Shrimp Dinner Plate for a Healthier You